 Excess weight generally hurts your health no matter what medical conditions you have.
 But when you are considered obese and your lung health has been negatively affected, it might be time to address both concerns.

-When someone suffers from a chronic lung disease like COPD, she or he battles constantly to breathe.
+When someone suffers from a chronic lung disease like COPD, she or he constantly battles to breathe.
 COPD is defined as a progressive lung disease in which airflow is restricted into and out of the lungs.
-It is also used as an umbrella term for those who suffer from the signs and symptoms of emphysema and chronic bronchitis.

 The Science Between COPD and Obesity